MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Management/Get-Process.md

     83    96.21      77.53       4.39    1192  10 pwsh
 ```

-These commands show how to use the `$PID` automatic variable to identify the process that is hosting
+These commands show how to use the `$PID` automatic variable to identify the process that's hosting
 the current PowerShell session.
 You can use this method to distinguish the host process from other
 PowerShell processes that you might want to stop or close.

-The first command gets all of the PowerShell processes in the current session.
+The first command gets all the PowerShell processes in the current session.

-The second command gets the PowerShell process that is hosting the current session.
+The second command gets the PowerShell process that's hosting the current session.

 ### Example 10: Get all processes that have a main window title and display them in a table